bennior/BirdGame/README.md

 # birdgame
-first game i have ever created

-runnable jar file probably only runnable with jdk or jre
+first game i have ever created exe file probably only runnable with jdk or jre